bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 **Notes**:
 -   Type `q` to exit `less`.

-### Precomputed Files
-MetaPro's tools may take a long time to run if the user does not have the necessary computing resources.
-Therefore, we provide pre-computed output files (within the mouse1_run folder of tutorial_files.tar.gz) so that the user is not forced to run computationally intensive steps during the tutorial.

-Change the permissions of the results folder in order to view its contents through a browser (via your IP address, http://[public ipv4] ):
+Change the permissions of the `mouse1_run/` folder in order to view its contents through a browser ( via your IP address, http://[public ipv4] ):
 ```
 chmod -R 777 mouse1_run
 ```